Continuing my tour from the northern Hokkaido town of Nayoro. Part one can be read here.

 I meander back down south returning to farm lands and some might excellent curves on rural Ajigasawa highway.

 I was staying in Hirosaki tonight and one of the four major Japanese summer festivals the Neputa Festival was being held.
 Similar to the more well know Nebuta Festival in Aomori city it is a visual extravaganza.

+Everyone is dressed up or otherwise enjoying things before the show.
 And then it begins!
 Have a look at this short video.

 I continued my way south on the west coast side on day thirteen in fine and hot weather.

 I enjoyed a series of scenic byways around Mt Chokai.

 Then I ascended the mountain via the Chokai Blue Line which is a simply brilliant mountain ride.
 I chatted a little to this guy touring on a 125cc mini bike.
 See heaps of these sort of bikes in Thailand but they never leave the city let alone tour on them.

 Alas the curse of the clouds attacked here and by the time I had returned to take photos of the view it has been obscured.

 Easy rural riding on the way to the next destination today called ‘The Three Mountains of Dewa’.
 All over Japan you will enjoy flower gardens like this planted in every community.

 There is a famous five level pagoda and I set off walking but hiking up a mountain on a 31 degrees humid day in riding boots and gore-tex pants with no water was foolhardy so I turned around and had some lunch instead with a nice view.